ambros-gleixner/MIPcc23/RULES.md

 Multiple columns and/or rows for a varying component, if any, are separated by whitespace.
 For ease of description, `-` denotes no variation in the component, and `*` denotes all columns and/or rows (as applicable) vary for the component.

-The script will be executed as `sh mipcomp.sh dataset.test` with a hard time limit of 50 times `t` times 1.1.
+The script will be executed as `sh mipcomp.sh /path/to/dataset.test` with a hard time limit of 50 times `t` times 1.1.

 The log output must contain at least the following information in this order:
 ```shell